 String Condition¶

-Evaluates boolean conditions between two strings.
-Supports equality, inequality, substring checks, regex match, and prefix/suffix checks, with optional case sensitivity.
-Returns a single boolean result.
+Evaluates a boolean condition between two strings using common string operations.
+Supports equality/inequality, containment, regex match, and prefix/suffix checks, with an option to enable or disable case sensitivity.
+Returns a single boolean result indicating whether the condition holds.

 Usage¶